-- (1) Add educators experienced in the implementation of teaching elementary mathematics through problem solving to the Office of School Improvement. - (2) Add highly qualified staff with experience in elementary school turnaround and improvement, as needed by region, to the Office of School Improvement. - (3) Participate in professional learning relating to reliable forms of evidence of teachers implementing evidence-based mathematics teaching practices. - (4) Ensure that all Office of School Improvement staff are trained and prepared to train local education agency leaders, school leaders, and educators in implementing a high quality multi-tiered system of support, including response to intervention.
+1 (1) Add educators experienced in the implementation 2 of teaching elementary mathematics through problem solving to 3 the Office of School Improvement.

-Section 12. (a) Beginning January 1, 2024, the department, through the Office of School Improvement, the Office of Mathematics Improvement, any other sections within the department, and regional and national experts in school turnaround, shall develop a State Academic Intervention framework, which shall define a coherent, sustained, evidence-based system of intensive school turnaround assistance and support with the goal of improving student achievement in schools persistently in full support status in mathematics, reading, or both.
-This shall include clear metrics for entering and exiting state academic intervention.
-The Elementary Math Task Force and Literacy Task Force shall review and provide feedback on the proposed State Academic Intervention framework.
-The State Board of Education shall grant the final approval.
+- (2) Add highly qualified staff with experience in elementary school turnaround and improvement, as needed by region, to the Office of School Improvement. - (3) Participate in professional learning relating to reliable forms of evidence of teachers implementing evidence-based mathematics teaching practices. - (4) Ensure that all Office of School Improvement staff are trained and prepared to train local education agency leaders, school leaders, and educators in implementing a high quality multi-tiered system of support, including response to intervention. - Section 12. (a) Beginning August 1, 2025, the department, through the Office of School Improvement, the Office of Mathematics Improvement, and any other sections within the department, shall establish a coherent, sustained, evidence-based system of assistance and support for schools not showing specified levels of academic progress in mathematics, reading, or both. - (b) Any full support school, as defined in this act or the Alabama Literacy Act, that has not attained specified levels of academic progress in mathematics, reading, or both, as determined by the Office of School Improvement, shall qualify for state academic intervention.